dartoon/galight/README.md

-# galight
+# galight - Galaxy shapes of Light
-A Python-based open-source package that can be used to perform two-dimensional model fitting of optical and near- infrared images to characterize the light distribution of galaxies with components including a disk, bulge, bar and quasar.
+A Python-based open-source package that can be used to perform two-dimensional model fitting of optical and near-infrared images to characterize the light distribution of galaxies with components including a disk, bulge, bar and quasar.

 ![plot](./figs/fitting_result.png)